DunnCreativeSS/ManyVolumeSignalMonster/README.md

 I've added whitelisting of API keys or account #s so it's now ready to sell :)

+## Not a fan of BitMEX?

+More exchanges to come, tbd!
+I'm available for bribes to fork into your favorite exchanges :)

 ## Get me into Github Sponsors Beta